 COVID-19 Vaccine Requirement

 Vaccination is required for all Spring 2022, Summer 2022 and Fall 2022 on-campus classes and for any student coming to campus to access services.
 Students must submit vaccination documentation before they can register for an on-campus course.
-Compliance with the COVID-19 vaccination policy including proof of full vaccination or approved reasonable accommodation is required to enter the building beginning Monday, January 24.
+Compliance with the COVID-19 vaccination policy including proof of full vaccination or approved reasonable accommodation is required to enter all BHCC buildings.

 On-campus learning and services are available to all students and potential students that are fully vaccinated and can show proof of vaccination upon entry to the College and at registration.